 There are a million ways to measure success around your fitness resolutions.

 You can measure performance: do you now walk, jog, bike, dance, etc. longer without stopping?
 Are you lifting heavier or for greater reps?
 Are you able to travel longer distances in shorter periods of time?
 Are you able to bend more for improved flexibility?

 You can measure the physical: Has your total body weight increased/decreased?
 What is the difference in body fat and muscle?

 You can measure by feeling: Do you feel like your heart and lungs are gaining endurance?
 Are you feeling more energized?
 Do you sleep better at night?
 Are you able to focus better during work?
 Are you feeling stronger?

 You can measure by your health: Has your cholesterol or blood pressure improved?
 Do you notice positive changes in your A1C?
 Has the inflammation, aches and pains in your body decreased?

-When you measure your progress and growth, you’re able notice the positive changes that helps establish internal motivation for long term fitness commitment.
+When you measure your progress and growth, you’re able to notice the positive changes that help establish internal motivation for long term fitness commitment.

 Happy New Year!

 Click HERE to learn more about the Wellview services available to you.
 We can’t wait to work with you!